-- Great Dane – A inner-city party bar famed for its delicious gourmet hot dogs and unique blend of house and hip-hop sounds.
-A diverse crowd flocked here of creative, young professionals and hipsters, and it is always very LGBT friendly The Great Dane can get pretty crowded late at night, which is perfect if you like a good old hot-and-sweaty dance night.
+- Great Dane – An inner-city party bar famed for its delicious gourmet hot dogs and unique blend of house and hip-hop sounds.
+A diverse crowd flocked here of creative, young professionals and hipsters, and it is always very LGBT friendly The Great Dane can get pretty crowded late at night, which is perfect if you like a traditional hot-and-sweaty dance night.

 Cruising, Gay Saunas & Bath Houses in Johannesburg

-Other than that there is always the aforementioned venue ‘The Factory’, a gay nude cruise bar in Johannesburg with lockers and cute guys, or Grindr et al if that is more your style.
+Other than that, there is always the venue, as mentioned earlier, ‘The Factory,’ a gay nude cruise bar in Johannesburg with lockers and cute guys, or Grindr et al. if that is more your style.

 - The Rec Room – A fun gay bar, steam room & sauna that has been the largest and busiest gay sauna in Johannesburg for nearly two decades.
 They pride themselves on their high standards of hygiene – which we found to be much better than other places around the world – and they actively work to keep providing a safe and secure environment for gay and bisexual men to have fun.
 There is a fully licensed bar offering a selection of beers, wines, spirits and cocktails, a large steam room and sauna, two video lounges, and a large indoor jacuzzi as well as an open-air garden.
-Complimentary private cubicles are provided, including three larger rooms each with their own TV and there are three maze areas range from the mild to the wild.
+Complimentary private cubicles are provided, including three larger rooms each with their own TV, and there are three maze areas range from the mild to the wild.
 Of course, the Rec Room also has open showers to freshen up before and after.
-They also host weekly themed parties and on occasion a number of special events.
+They also host weekly themed parties and, on occasion, some special events.